 Federal Work Study (FWS) is a program covered under Title IV of the Higher Education Act of 1965, intended “to strengthen the educational resources of our colleges and universities and to provide financial assistance for students in postsecondary and higher education.”

-The mission of the Financial Aid Office is to provide a more efficient way to access the information required for completing the College Work-Study program.
-A Work Study Handbook (PDF) for students and supervisors is available to help clarify questions regarding the program.
+Financial Aid provides a more efficient way to access the information required for completing the College Work-Study program.

 Work Study Forms